quintoandar/eslint-config-quintoandar/eslint-config-quintoandar-base/README.md

 ## What configs and rules?

-We extends Airbnb's base configs and add new rules specific to QuintoAndar's node projects.
+We extends Airbnb's base configs and add new rules specific to QuintoAndar's PWA projects.